-Finally, the online appendix examines the extent to which the model can offer a plausible depiction of the path of the stock market and consumption that was actually experienced during 2020.
-For tractability, thee model omits many factors that played important roles in 2020.
-We have not included fiscal or monetary policy mechanisms, for example.
+Last, the Online Appendix examines the extent to which the model can offer a plausible depiction of the path of the stock market and consumption that was actually experienced during 2020.
 Fully accounting for the behavior of the financial markets and the real economy during 2020 is beyond the scope of the paper.
-Although there are challenges, we argue that a consistent interpretation of the actual experience of 2020 is possible, and discuss the extent to which our conclusions may be affected by the model's limitations.
+Nevertheless, we argue that a consistent interpretation of the actual experience of 2020 is possible, and discuss the extent to which our conclusions may be affected by the model's limitations.